 Fun for families at Compton Castle

-A group of Compton Castle's volunteers have been busy creating authentic costumes for children to try on when they visit.
-Find out about how clothing showed what social class you belonged to, and the differences between men and women's outfits of the time.
+As well as seeing the types of clothes, find out about how clothing showed what social class you belonged to, and the differences between men and women's outfits of the time.

-Picnic in the orchard
+Picnics in the orchard

 Whatever the time of year, a picnic in the orchard is a must-do on your visit.
 In the spring lunch under the blossom of the apple trees, in the summer soak up the sunshine and race around the trails mown into the long grass, and in the autumn look for apples ripening on the trees.